-This article explains how to create an invoice in different currencies, for example, euros or dollars.
+This article explains how to create an invoice in a currency other than pounds sterling (GBP), such as euros or dollars.

 When you add items to this invoice, they'll be in the currency you chose.

-You can't put different items on the same invoice if you want to charge your client for them in different currencies.
+You can't put different items on the same invoice if you want to charge your customer for them in different currencies.
 Each invoice can only be in one currency.

 FreeAgent will charge VAT depending on how you've set up the contact to whom you're issuing this invoice.